andriaioannides2012-hub/madymo-child-cyclist-helmet-assessment/README.md

 python extract_results.py
 ```

-This reads the CSV output files from each completed run and saves peak impact metrics (HIC15, head acceleration, helmet force, neck force, impact speed and angle, Euler angles) to an Excel file in your Results folder.
+This reads the CSV output files from each completed run and saves peak impact metrics (HIC15, head acceleration, helmet force, neck force, impact speed and angle, Euler angles) to an Excel file in Results folder.

 ### 3. Generate figures